Rehabilitation Medicine – Medicine’s Best Kept Secret

 Specialized in treating a wide variety of conditions and injuries, Rehabilitation Medicine specialists employ a number of clinically proven, outcome-focused treatments that are designed to help you heal and recover faster.
-Using their in-depth understanding of how all the body’s systems are connected, these specialists customize minimally-invasive treatments and optimize rehabilitation for each individual patients — often at a lower overall cost than traditional treatments.
+Using their in-depth understanding of how all the body’s systems are connected, these specialists customize minimally invasive treatments and optimize rehabilitation for each individual patient — often at a lower overall cost than traditional treatments.

 Rehabilitation Medicine specialists strive to treat the whole patient (not just the specific injury or condition) in order to improve overall recovery and prevent pain from recurring.
 These medical doctors have completed training in the specialty of Physical Medicine and Rehabilitation which provides them with additional training in evaluating and treating patients with short- and long-term physical impairments and disabilities that result from musculoskeletal conditions.

 Rehabilitation Medicine specialists plan treatment based on a thorough evaluation of the patient’s medical history, X-rays, and laboratory tests.
 They can use electromyography (EMG) and nerve conduction tests to evaluate nerve and muscle function.
 In coordination with the rehabilitation team, the goal is to improve function in your daily activities.
 Throughout the course of your treatment, your progress is carefully tracked until your symptoms have resolved or stabilized.